davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

 [Shougo/deoplete.nvim].
-These plugins will add features like automatically popping up the completion menu, caching of keywords, and integration with other sources of completion (allowing for multiple `omnifunc`s) than what's in the current Vim buffer.
+These plugins will add features like automatically popping up the completion menu, caching of keywords, and integration with other sources of completion than what's in the current Vim buffer (allowing for multiple `omnifunc`s).

 For portability across my systems without needing a recompile, I use [Shougo/neocomplete.vim].
-They're both offer roughly the same feature set, though, so whatever might be missing in one can probably be configured into it.
+Shougo's plugins and YouCompleteMe both offer roughly the same feature set, though, so whatever might be missing in one can probably be configured into it.

 With [Shougo/neocomplete.vim], using multiple sources of completion can be done by providing a list of function names like so: